 In this blog post, we will discuss car safety tips and how to keep your teen safe on the road.
 Now more than ever, with a multitude of available distractions, the open road is an extremely dangerous place for all drivers.
 For drivers who are brand new to the road, especially teenagers, there are a variety of dangers to be aware of.

 The most obvious distractions to a driver include things like cell phones and loud music or eating while driving.
-However, there is a multitude of other potential hazards for teen drivers, and this article will dive into how you can ensure your teen is safe on the road.
+However, there is a multitude of other potential hazards for teen drivers, and this article will dive into how you can ensure your teen is safe on the road and what products you can keep in their vehicle to ensure their safety and well-being.

 Car Safety Tips: Keeping Your Teen Safe on the Road